tim-hardcastle/Pipefish/README.md

 ```
 → 2.5 / 0.25
 10.000000
+→
 ```

 Mixing the arithmetic of integers and floating-point numbers will result in an error.
-We will see how to avoid this in the [section on type conversion](*****).
+We will see how to avoid this in the section on type conversion.

 ### `bool`